nnUyi/ReMAEN/README.md

 **This paper is accepted by ICME 2019.
 The code is available now!!!**

-**The pre-trained models and the usages of this source are available soon!!!**
+**The pre-trained models and the usages of this source codes are available soon!!!**

 # Citation
 ```